mridoni/gixsql/README.md

 In this case the two values are retrieved from the environment variables `DBNAME` and `DBAUTH` and passed to the CONNECT function.

-`DATASRC` is a "connection string"-style alphanumeric field, whose format is basically
+`DATASRC` is a "connection string"-style alphanumeric field, whose standard format (see below) is basically

     <dbtype>://<host>[:port][/dbname][?[opt1=val1]&...]